ClickCease

 3. The “Thank You, Mind” Technique

-In this approach, clients acknowledge their distressing thoughts by thanking their minds for the input without engaging with the content.
+In this approach, clients acknowledge distressing thoughts by thanking their minds for the input without engaging with the content.

 4. The “I Am Not My Thoughts” Perspective

-Integrating Cognitive Defusion into Therapy Sessions
+Strategies for Integrating Cognitive Defusion into Therapy Sessions

-1. Assessing Readiness
+1. Assessing Client Readiness

 2. Personalizing Techniques